cziqin/Automated_Stepsizes/README.md

   <img src="./figures/matrix_factorization.png" alt="Fig4" width="900">
 </div>

 - Fig. a shows the loss evolution of Algorithm 1, Algorithm 2 with K=1, Algorithm 2 with K=10, Algorithm 3 with Q=10, DGM-BB-C with K=1 [1], and DGD [2] over 150 iterations, respectively.
+The result indicate that even under under nonconvex and nonsmooth objective functions, Algorithm 1 still outperforms DGD and DGM-BB-C in terms of optimization accuracy.
-- Fig. b shows the average stepsize of five agents across the comparison algorithms over iterations.
-- Fig. c shows the median, first and third quartiles, and the 5th to 95th percentiles of the average stepsize in the six algorithms.
+- Fig. b and Fig. c show the scatter and box plots of the average stepsize of five agents in the comparison algorithms.
+Box plots show the median, 1st and 3rd quartiles, and 5th to 95th percentiles.
+P-values were calculated via one-way analysis of variance (ANOVA) with Tukey's multiple comparison test.
-- Fig. d shows the comparison results of Algorithm 1 with Algorithm 2, Algorithm 3, DGM-BB-C, and DGD in terms of wallclock time, respectively.
+- Fig. d shows the loss evolution of Algorithm 3 under different numbers of asynchronous-parallel-update iterations.
-- Fig. e shows the comparison results of Algorithm 1 with Algorithm 2, Algorithm 3, DGM-BB-C, and DGD in terms of communication rounds, respectively.
+- Fig. e and Fig. f show the comparison results of Algorithm 1 with Algorithm 2, Algorithm 3, DGM-BB-C, and DGD in terms of the used communication rounds and wallclock time, respectively.
-- Fig. f shows the comparison results of Algorithm 1 (synchronous parallel updates) with Algorithm 3 (asynchronous parallel updates) under different numbers of asynchronous-parallel-update iterations.

-> Note: All experimental results (including loss, wallclock time, average stepsizes) will be autonomously saved as `.csv` files in the `./Matrix_factorization/results` directory.
+> Note: All experimental results (e.g., loss, wallclock time, and average stepsizes) will be autonomously saved as `.csv` files in the `./Matrix_factorization/results` directory.

 ## 💪 Neural network training
 > Note: Please change directory to [`./Neural_networks`](./Neural_networks) before running the following commands.